gSchool/HTTPQuestions/README.md

 ```
 __MISC__

-* Describe what DNS is.
+* Describe what DNS is. ```domain name system; converts IP addresses to human-readable format```
 * In the terminal, type `man curl`.
 Look at the man page for curl.
 What do the following flags do? `-v`, `-X`.
 (Hint: to search for a string, type `/` then the text you want, then enter.
 To quit the man page, type `q`).
 * What is TCP/IP?
-How does it interact with HTTP?
+How does it interact with HTTP? ```TCP/IP is transmission control protocol / internet protocol; http intereacts with ip for packet routing and other things```
 * Does HTTP break the data that is being sent into small packets?
-If not, what protocol is responsible for it?
+If not, what protocol is responsible for it? ```ip handles that```